doshicai/doshicai/README.md

 ### Hi there 👋

-Hi, I am Dochi, an HKU student.
-I am trying to record my studying process here.
+Hi, I am Dochi, currently studying in Computer Science Department of HKU.

 <!--
 **doshicai/doshicai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.